-- 10.8 Transactions with a director and/or any associate of a director will not be classified by the JSE as ordinary course of business for an issuer pursuant to paragraphs 9.1(d) and (e). - Transactions classified by the JSE as ordinary course of business pursuant to paragraph 9.1(d) and (e), must be announced through SENS immediately after the terms have been agreed and where any percentage ratio referred to in paragraph 9.6 is 5% or more.
-The JSE will not require the preparation of a fairness opinion.
-The announcement must include the following - (a) salient terms of the ordinary course of business transaction/s, accepting that price may be excluded; and - (b) details of the corporate governance processes that were followed by the board of directors of the issuer to approve and conclude the transaction, including an opinion from the independent members of the board of directors of the issuer that the transaction is in fact in the ordinary course of business and that the transaction was concluded on an arm's length basis.
+- 10.8 Transactions with a director and/or any associate of a director will not be classified by the JSE as ordinary course of business for an issuer pursuant to paragraphs 9.1(d) and (e). - All transactions classified by the JSE as ordinary course of business pursuant to paragraph 9.1(d) and (e), must be announced through SENS immediately after the terms have been agreed and where any percentage ratio referred to in paragraph 9.6 is 5% or more.
+The JSE will not require the preparation of a fairness opinion, where related parties are involved (excluding the parties as contemplated in paragraph 10.8).
+The announcement must include the following - (a) salient terms of the ordinary course of business transaction/s, accepting that price may be excluded; and

+(b) details of the corporate governance processes that were followed by the board of directors of the issuer to approve and conclude the transaction, including an opinion from the independent members of the board of directors of the issuer that the transaction is in fact in the ordinary course of business and that the transaction was concluded on an arm's length basis.